iaincollins/icarus/README.md

 "ICARUS Terminal.exe" depends on "ICARUS Service.exe" being in the same directory to run, or it will exit on startup with a message indicating unable to start the ICARUS Terminal Service, so you must build the service at least before you can launch "ICARUS Terminal.exe" directly.

+#### Building cross platform (Win/Mac/Linux)

+You can also easily build a native standalone binary for Windows, Mac and Linux with:

+* `npm install`
+* `npm run build:standalone`

+This will create a binary for the platform you are running in `dist/icarus-terminal-service`.

+For usage information run `icarus-terminal-service` with `--help`.

+Notes:

+* Node.js is required for the build step.
+There are no runtime dependancies.
+* The standalone binary does not feature auto-update notifications.
+* The standalone binary does not have a native UI, you must connect via a browser.
+* Features that depend on native UI (e.g. always on top, borderless) are not supported.

+As the game itself is not supported by the developers on Mac or Linux I do not plan to aim for feature parity on these platforms.

 #### Cross platform development

 You can also run ICARUS Terminal in development mode, by starting the service with the web interface alongside it.
 Both must be running at the same time.
-You can use this to do feature development and testing on any platform (e.g. Windows, Mac, Linux).
+You can use this to do feature development on any platform (e.g. Windows, Mac, Linux).

 All you need installed is Node.js.